signifyd/php/README.md

 The parameter as an object, which means that after the instanciate of the class you can use the setters to add data to the model.

+***Exception***
+updateInvestigationLabel take 2 parameters which are strings

 ##### createCase($case);
 Submit an order for fraud review.
 There are multiple ways for the data to be sent to the createCase method.
 One way is to send an array with all the data required to the createCase method.
 This is useful if you know what data needs to be sent.

+For more info about the data that can be added please check the `CaseModel` model.
 ```php
     ....
     // Case data